 4. Do not use the flash

 Flash can destroy the outcome of your images.
-It will light up the hair of the person in front of you, or brightens the smoke the band use.
+For example, it will light up the person’s hair in front of you or brighten the smoke the band use.
 It won’t be a pretty sight.
-Unless the subject, like the guitarists, is directly in front of you, your smartphone flash is not going to do any good.
+So unless the subject, like the guitarists, is directly in front of you, your smartphone flash will not do any good.

 Instead, use the concert lights to create breathtaking images.
-You can develop silhouettes with powerful backlights on the podium, or use the purple and pink lighting to create dramatic compositions.
+For example, you can develop silhouettes with powerful backlights on the podium or use purple and pink lighting to create dramatic compositions.

-Lights are typically moving fast over the stage, so it might be challenging to get enough light on the frontman’s face.
-You can use a burst mode to have the best chance of capturing the light on his or her face at the right time.
+Lights are typically moving fast over the stage, so getting enough light on the frontman’s face might be challenging.
+However, you can use a burst mode to have the best chance of capturing the light on their face at the right time.
 We will talk about it later.

 5. Use manual mode